NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Battle Medicine Immunity.md

-Granted when someone uses [[Feats/Battle Medicine|Battle Medicine]] on you, rendering you temporarily immune to Battle Medicine from that person for the duration.
+Granted when someone uses [[Battle Medicine|Battle Medicine]] on you, rendering you temporarily immune to Battle Medicine from that person for the duration.

 *Source: Pathfinder Core Rulebook*
 *OGL*